 What are the benefits of cranial nerve sequencing?

 There are multiple benefits to synchronizing the cranial nerves, one of the things that it does is help the body with nose breathing.
 Nose breathing has several purposes, but it mainly helps the body get more oxygen into its system.
 Many people have taken CPR classes, and one of the things they teach you when somebody can’t breathe is you must lift their head and bring their jaw forward.
 Nose breathing aids in healing due to better oxygen flow, but it also helps with posture because if you are not nose breathing, it’s going to force your head forward and your body’s head is not meant to go forward, we need to have a more upright stance.
 Another thing that nose breathing accomplishes is filtering out toxins.
 Whenever we breathe through the mouth we absorb more toxicities because there are not as many layers of filters in the mouth.
 When we breathe through the nose, there are multiple layers of filters there to reject the toxins we breathe in.

 It also helps make the body’s voltage be more efficient.
 The cranial nerves of the face and the head take up a lot of voltage, so this helps your voltage be more efficient.
 Another thing it helps with is posture.
 We know that when something takes up a lot of energy in your system that it drains other structures and muscles around it, so this will help with posture as well.

-For all other questions, or to purchase a Tennant BioModulator® package or recommended vitamins, please contact Senergy Medical Group at 972-580-0545 or email us at email@example.com.
+For all other questions, or to purchase a Tennant BioModulator® package, please contact Senergy at 972-580-0545 or email us at firstname.lastname@example.org.